The Web

 Comments

-This research does not define
+This research doesn't define

 or propose what factors shape it.
 These findings support the premise

-pregnant mother's environment, stress profile, and
+pregnant mother's environment, stress, and

-crucial to who an infant "becomes."
+significantly shapes who an infant "becomes."

 deprived of healthy nurturing during their first years of life